Darby Allin: TNT Champion and teaming with Sting (2020–2024)

 Allin remained active in tag and multi-man matches, including a tornado tag team match win alongside Sting and Sammy Guevara at Revolution on March 6, 2022.
 On the May 12 episode of Dynamite, he was eliminated by Jeff Hardy in the Owen Hart Foundation Tournament after a widely discussed ladder spot.

 Allin began a feud with TNT Champion Samoa Joe in late 2022.
 On the January 4, 2023, episode of Dynamite, he defeated Joe in his hometown of Seattle to win the TNT Championship for a second time.
 Later that month, Allin and Sting made a special appearance for Pro Wrestling Noah at The Great Muta Final "Bye-Bye", where they teamed with Keiji Muto in his final match under the Great Muta persona, winning in a six-man tag team match.
-Allin successfully defended the TNT Championship over the following four weeks before losing it back to Joe on the February 1 episode of Dynamite in a no holds barred match.
+Allin successfully defended the TNT Championship over the following four weeks against the likes of Mike Bennett, Juice Robinson, Kushida, and Buddy Matthews before losing it back to Joe on the February 1 episode of Dynamite in a no holds barred match.

 At Double or Nothing on May 28, Allin competed in a four-way match for the AEW World Championship against MJF, Sammy Guevara, and Jack Perry, which MJF won.
-He reunited with Sting at All In: London on August 27, defeating Swerve Strickland and Christian Cage in a coffin match at Wembley Stadium.
+He reunited with Sting at All In on August 27, defeating Swerve Strickland and Christian Cage in a coffin match at Wembley Stadium.

 On the February 7, 2024 episode of Dynamite, Allin and Sting defeated Ricky Starks and Big Bill to win the AEW World Tag Team Championship.
 They retained the titles against the Young Bucks at Revolution on March 3 in what was promoted as Sting’s retirement match.
 The titles were vacated shortly afterward, ending their reign at 25 days.
 Following Revolution, Allin was attacked on-screen by Bullet Club Gold in a post-match segment.
 It was later revealed that he had suffered a legitimate broken foot during his match against Jay White at Big Business on March 13, and the angle was used to write him off television.
 As a result, Allin postponed his planned expedition to climb Mount Everest.